Torricelli's experiment

 Torricelli's experiment was invented in Pisa in 1643 by the Italian scientist Evangelista Torricelli (1608-1647).
-The purpose of his experiment is to prove that the source of vacuum comes from atmospheric pressure.
+The purpose of his experiment is to prove that the source of "horror of the vacuum" by nature comes from atmospheric pressure.

 Context

-For much of human history, the pressure of gasses like air was ignored, denied, or taken for granted, but as early as the 6th century BC, Greek philosopher Anaximenes of Miletus claimed that all things are made of air that is simply changed by varying levels of pressure.
-He could observe water evaporating, changing to a gas, and felt that this applied even to solid matter.
+For much of human history, the pressure of gases like air was ignored, denied, or taken for granted, but as early as the 6th century BC, Greek philosopher Anaximenes of Miletus claimed that all things are made of air that is simply changed by varying levels of pressure.
+He could observe water evaporating and changing to a gas and felt that this applied even to solid matter.
 More condensed air made colder, heavier objects, and expanded air made lighter, hotter objects.
-This was akin to how gasses really do become less dense when warmer, more dense when cooler.
+This was akin to how gases become less dense when warmer and more dense when cooler.

-Aristotle stated in some writings that "nature abhors a vacuum", and also that air has no mass/weight.
+Aristotle stated in some writings that "nature abhors a vacuum" and also that air has no mass/weight.
 The popularity of that philosopher kept this the dominant view in Europe for two thousand years.
-Even Galileo accepted it, believing that it's the pull of vacuum that creates a siphon, a pull overcome if the siphon is high enough.
+Even Galileo accepted it, believing that the pull of vacuum creates a siphon and that the pull can be overcome if the siphon is high enough.

 In the 17th century, Evangelista Torricelli conducted experiments with mercury that allowed him to measure the presence of air.
-He would dip a glass tube, closed at one end, into a bowl of mercury and raise the closed end up out of it, keeping the open end submerged.
+He would dip a glass tube, closed at one end, into a bowl of mercury and raise the closed end out of it, keeping the open end submerged.
 The weight of the mercury would pull it down, leaving a partial vacuum at the far end.
 This validated his belief that air/gas has mass, creating pressure on things around it.
-The discovery helped bring Torricelli to the conclusion:
+The discovery helped bring Torricelli to the following conclusion:

 This test was essentially the first documented pressure gauge.

+In 1647 Valerianus Magnus published his Demonstratio ocularis, in which he claims to have proved the existence of the vacuum in the court of the king of Poland, Ladislaus IV, in Warsaw by means of an experiment identical to that carried out by Torricelli three years earlier.
+Three months after Magnus, Blaise Pascal published his Expériences nouvelles touchant le vide, giving details of his first barometric experiments.

-Blaise Pascal went farther, having his brother-in-law try the experiment at different altitudes on a mountain, and finding indeed that the farther down in the ocean of atmosphere, the higher the pressure.
+Pascal went farther than Torricelli, having his brother-in-law try the experiment at different altitudes on a mountain and finding, indeed, that the farther down in the ocean of atmosphere, the higher the pressure.